Anyone will have peeling or cracked cuticles one time or another.

 For some people who have a habit of washing their hands several times a day, either job requirement or can not stand the thought of having dirty hands.

-If these people wash their hands using hot water and strong antibacterial soap, this combination will take away the moisture protective layer of natural oil from their hands, fingers, and cuticles.
+For people wash their hands using both hot water and strong antibacterial soap, this combination will take away the moisture protective layer of natural oil from their hands, fingers, and cuticles.
 Without this layer, moisture from the skin will evaporate away.
 You will end up with peeling or cracked cuticles.

 This is analogous to a house plant.
 Some plants get all droopy when they‘re dry.
 If they do get water before they can replenish what is lost, curly brown leaves or crispy tips will appear.